How to steer a car – Part 2

 - Set your seat so you can reach the top of the steering wheel easily, without having to lean forwards at all.

 - Grip the wheel firmly but gently.
 The steering wheel is for you to give input to the car, but also for the car to tell you what’s happening and you don’t want to mask that feedback.

 - Thumbs shouldn’t be hooked over the spokes for offroad driving, but lightly along the rims is fine.
 Onroad you can hook thumbs lightly over the spokes.
-The danger of the wheel spinning out of control is much overrated in modern cars with power steering that damps kickback, and modern steering wheels covered with soft material.
+The danger of the wheel spinning out of control is much overrated in modern cars with power steering that damps kickback and modern steering wheels covered with soft material.
 If you want to see where that advice came from drive a Series 1 Land Rover over rough ground.
-But that was 60 years ago…times move on but advice tends to lag.

-- Everything you see in Fast and Furious is wrong.
+- Everything you see in The Fast and the Furious is wrong.
 And 95% of other movies or TV programmes too.